Adventure Cruises in Osa Peninsula

 Top things to do and see in the Osa Peninsula

-Visitors on a Costa Rica boat cruise can spot brightly-feathered birds while kayaking the still waters of Golfo Dulce and watch for monkeys and the elusive jaguar in Corcovado National Park, along with all or many of the activities listed below.
+Visitors on a Costa Rica boat cruise can spot brightly-feathered birds while kayaking the still waters of Golfo Dulce and watch for monkeys and the elusive jaguar in Corcovado National Park, along with all or any of the activities listed below.

 Corcovado National Park is a highlight of any Costa Rica adventure cruise and well established as one of the country’s prime attractions.
-The national park covers nearly half of the Osa Peninsula and home to tapir, big cats and the endangered giant anteater.
-In addition, Corcovado houses four species of monkey within its leafy confines: spider monkeys, capuchin monkeys, squirrel monkeys, and howler monkeys.
+The national park covers nearly half of the Osa Peninsula and home to tapir, big cats, and the endangered giant anteater.
+In addition, Corcovado houses four monkey species within its leafy confines: spider monkeys, capuchin monkeys, squirrel monkeys, and howler monkeys.
 In Corcovado, visitors can search the canopy for the park’s many animal inhabitants, swim in limpid pools fed by cascading waterfalls, or enjoy an optional horseback ride along the beach.

-The Golfo Dulce, or “Sweet Gulf”, is well named, given its tranquil bay and rivers lined with mangrove forests speckled with tropical flora, including palms, heliconias, bromeliads and orchids.
-Among the flowers hide equally beautiful birds, such as toucans, tanagers and parrots.
-Rainforest treks are a must, while the rivers snaking into the jungle are perfect for kayaking, swimming or paddleboarding.
+The Golfo Dulce, or “Sweet Gulf”, is well named, given its tranquil bay and rivers lined with mangrove forests speckled with tropical flora, including palms, heliconias, bromeliads, and orchids.
+Among the flowers hide equally beautiful birds, such as toucans, tanagers, and parrots.
+Rainforest treks are a must, while the rivers snaking into the jungle are perfect for kayaking, swimming, or paddleboarding.
 The bay is a prime spot for snorkeling